Large Language Models for Scholarly Ontology Generation: An Extensive Analysis in the Engineering Field: Background

 \subsection{Task definition}

 This paper addresses the challenge of identifying semantic relationships between pairs of research topics, denoted in the following as $t_A$ and $t_B$.
-We formalise this task as a single-label, multi-class classification problem, where each topic pair is assigned to one of four distinct categories commonly utilised in research topic ontologies~\cite{smith2020physics}: \textit{broader}, \textit{narrower}, \textit{same-as}, or \textit{other}.
+We formalise this task as a single-label, multi-class classification problem, where each topic pair is assigned one of the following categories: